open-policy-agent/opa/docs/content/policy-reference.md

 | `body` | `any` | Any JSON value.
 If the HTTP response message body was not deserialized from JSON, this field is set to `null`. |
 | `raw_body` | `string` | The entire raw HTTP response message body represented as a string. |
 | `headers` | `object` | An object containing the response headers.
 The values will be an array of strings, repeated headers are grouped under the same keys with all values in the array. |

+If the `cache` field in the `request` object is `true`, `http.send` will return a cached response after it checks its freshness and validity.

+`http.send` uses the `Cache-Control` and `Expires` response headers to check the freshness of the cached response.
+Specifically if the [max-age](https://tools.ietf.org/html/rfc7234#section-5.2.2.8) `Cache-Control` directive is set, `http.send` will use it to determine if the cached response is fresh or not.
+If `max-age` is not set, the `Expires` header will be used instead.

+If the cached response is stale, `http.send` uses the `Etag` and `Last-Modified` response headers to check with the server if the cached response is in fact still fresh.
+If the server responds with a `200` (`OK`) response, `http.send` will update the cache with the new response.
+On a `304` (`Not Modified`) server response, `http.send` will update the headers in cached response with their corresponding values in the `304` response.

 The table below shows examples of calling `http.send`: